vapor/docs/3.0/docs/fluent/querying.md

 |`>=`|Greater than or equal|
 |`<=`|Less than or equal|

-By default, all chained will be used to limit the result set.
+By default, all chained filters will be used to limit the result set.
 You can use filter groups to change this behavior.

 ```swift
 Galaxy.query(on: conn).group(.or) {